-Whether you’ve bought your own wax kit or have scheduled an appointment at your favorite salon, waxing is another method for grooming hair that grows in the bikini region.
-However, the truth is hot wax is, well, hot wax.
-To avoid the swelling and pain from removing the strip of wax from your skin, take an over-the-counter pain reliever like aspirin or ibuprofen 30 minutes before waxing.
-Whether at the hands of a professional or from within your own bathroom, the directions are the same: hot wax is applied to the desired area, then a strip of cloth is applied with pressure.
+Waxing is another method for grooming bikini hair.
+Whether you wax with a professional or in your own bathroom, the directions are the same: hot wax is applied to the desired area, then a strip of cloth is applied with pressure.
 The strip is then pulled in the opposite direction of the hair’s growth.
 Voila, hair is gone!

 A good waxing kit isn’t hard to find and you’ll soon find yourself seasoned at the process.
 However, be sure to thoroughly read the instructions and don’t be afraid to look up videos providing demonstrations.

 - Before getting started, make sure the area and your hands are clean and sanitized.